 - In the next screen, select Format Storage Device, and give a unique name to the drive.

-- Post this, Xbox One will prompt if you want to choose this as the default storage device for games from now on.
+- After this, Xbox One will prompt you to choose this as the default storage device for games from now on.
 Choose Keep Current location.

 - You will have to re-confirm it again, and you should get a message that the drive is ready.